AI in WhatsApp chat

 WhatsApp, a messaging app owned by Meta, is currently getting ready to add an Al assistant to your conversations.
-This new feature is called Writing Help.
-Its task will be to assist you in writing your message correctly, fixing any grammatical errors, and altering the message’s tone so you can make the necessary changes before sending it.
+This new feature is calls Writing Help.
+AI will be support in WhatsApp chat assist you in writing your message correctly, fixing any grammatical errors, and altering the message’s tone so you can make the necessary changes before sending it.

-Currently, WhatsApp Beta (Android) is being used to test the feature.
+Currently, WhatsApp Beta (Android) is in use to test the feature.
 Instead of a sticker, a tiny pen icon will show up when users type a message.

 Privacy and data safety

 Writing Help, according to Meta, will focus on private processing technology.
-In other words, an anonymous and encrypted path will be used to deliver the message request, and no user or source will be identified.
+In other words, an anonymous and encrypt path will be use to deliver the message request, and no user or source will be identify.
 WhatsApp also asserts that it doesn’t store data and only displays Al’s recommendations when you use Writing Help on your own.

 Who will benefit from this feature?